 Admission to the 30-semester hour option in the LVN to ADN program is dependent on space availability.
 Program length: 32 weeks (not including breaks).
-Note: Course descriptions begin on page 160.

 Practicing under the direction of a physician, respiratory therapists perform therapeutic respiratory treatments and diagnostic procedures.
 They are required to exercise considerable, independent clinical judgment in the care of patients with breathing or other cardiopulmonary disorders.
 They consult with physicians and other health care professionals to help develop and modify patient care plans.